 Key features

-Arc is purpose-built for real-world economic activity, not general-purpose computation.
+The Arc network is purpose-built for real-world economic activity, not general-purpose computation.
 Each design choice directly supports the needs of financial applications.Stable fee design

 Transaction fees are denominated in USDC, so costs stay predictable